tpoisot/ms_spegen_cooc/ms.md

 network, we measure whether its structural properties (strategy diversity, nestedness, modularity) are higher or lower than expected by chance using the two null models.
 Our results are reported in Table 1.
 Both null models gave consistent results regarding whether the empirical networks represented a deviation from the random expectations.
 Host-parasite networks are on average less modular than expected, herbivory networks are more, and there is no clear trend in pollination networks.
 There is a marked tendency towards higher than expected nestedness in all types of interactions.

 Figure 2 presents the distributions of specificity, connectance, nestedness, and modularity in networks that are either more or less functionally diverse than expected under the assumptions of null model II (using the outcomes of model I yields the same qualitative results; see Table 1).
 Regardless of the baseline differences between types of network for each of the metrics considered, higher diversity responded in a consistent way to variation in the other metrics.
 Networks with higher average specificity tended to have lower average strategy diversity, higher connectance, higher nestedness, and lower modularity (Table 2).
 Of all these, there are significant interactions between all of the variables and the network having higher strategy diversity than expected by chance, with the exception of modularity (Table 3).
 These four metrics alone account for 96% of the variance of strategy diversity, and 63% of the variance in the deviation of this same metric.
 All metrics except modularity had a significant impact on the strategy diversity.
 Interestingly, connectance was the best predictor of strategy diversity, whereas nestedness was the best predictor of the how much strategy diversity in the empirical networks deviates from random expectations.
 This is because by definition, null model testing removes most of the effects of connectance.
 The type of ecological interaction was not significant; detecting possible significance would have probably required a larger sample size for non-parasitic networks.

 We finally look at the relationships between network metrics and strategy diversity (Fig. 3).
 Strategy diversity increases with connectance (it is expected to be 0 for a connectance of 1, but no network in our dataset is densely connected), decreases with average specificity (as before, strategy diversity is 0 if the average specificity is 0), increases linearly with nestedness, and decreases with modularity.
 An interesting result in this analysis is that the trend is the same for all three types of interaction considered, with the exception that herbivory and pollination networks tended to occupy the "low connectance" end of the gradient; they behave in the same way as do parasitism networks, reinforcing the idea that structural constraints such as that introduced by connectance may be driving emergent network properties.

 # Discussion

-Several mechanisms have been proposed to explain the co-occurrence of potentially competing species, including behavior [@abrams_prerequisites_2006], spatial or temporal heterogeneity [@wilson_coexistence_1994], and trade-offs associated with species interactions [@mcpeek_trade-offs_1996;
-@egas_evolution_2004; @poisot_conceptual_2011].
-Ecological factors such as
-environmental and spatial heterogeneity and evolutionary processes such as niche partitioning may permit the coexistence between competing species with similar and/or different number of resources [@bascompte_asymmetric_2006;
+Several mechanisms have been proposed to explain the co-occurrence of potentially competing species, including behavior [@abr06], spatial or temporal heterogeneity [@wil94], and trade-offs associated with species interactions [@mcp96; @ega04; @poi11a].
+Ecological factors such as environmental and spatial heterogeneity and evolutionary processes such as niche partitioning may permit the coexistence between competing species with similar and/or different number of resources [@bas06; @pou08a].
-@poullain_evolution_2008].
 However, most of these results were obtained in systems of low complexity, and the extent to which specialists and generalists co-occur in natural communities remains to be evaluated.
 By analyzing three bipartite network datasets covering a range of both ecological and structural situations, we show how co-occurrence can be linked with other topological network properties.
 This calls for a better integration of network methodology to the analysis of community structure, so as to evaluate the importance of emerging properties as drivers of the maintenance of species with different specificities.

-@poisot_when_2013 showed that most emergent network properties could be predicted based on connectance.
+Most emergent network properties could be predicted based on connectance alone [@poi14].
 This included, notably, components of the degree distribution involved in determining nestedness.
 The results presented here suggest that although the relationship between connectance, emergent metrics (such as nestedness and modularity), and strategy diversity is conserved across types of ecological interactions (the strength of this assertion being tempered by the low sample size for herbivory and mutualism networks), the differences between interaction types stemmed mostly from networks having different connectances.
 Specifically, host-parasite networks were more connected than the other types, but all three types of interaction had an equal proportion (approximately two-thirds) of networks with more strategy diversity than expected by chance.
 Overall, we report that networks with higher nestedness and lower modularity, also had more strategy diversity than expected under the assumptions of the two null models.
 This observation offers promising new research perspectives.
 If the main difference between interaction types is their connectance, then the different mechanisms involved must be studied alongside their impacts on network structure.
-Species specialization is regulated by differences in life-history traits [@poisot_conceptual_2011], competition for access to resources [@bascompte_asymmetric_2006;
-@bascompte_plant-animal_2007], or phylogenetic conservatism in attack/defense
+Species specialization is regulated by differences in life-history traits [@poi11a], competition for access to resources [@bas06; @bas07a], or phylogenetic conservatism in attack/defense strategies [@cav09].
-strategies [@cavender-bares_merging_2009].
 Through their impact on species range of resources used, these factors are likely to be involved in driving network structure, and connectance in particular.
-For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@Arimura2005] and/or attraction of a herbivore’s natural enemies [@Ode2006; @Wei2007; @Van-Nouhuys2003; @Singer2012].
+For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@ari05] and/or attraction of a herbivore’s natural enemies [@ode06; @wei07; @van03; @sin12c].
 The simultaneous existence of different levels of defense such as those mentionned above may promote lower connectance.
-It can also result in the faster diversification of exploitation strategies at the upper level (in the sense that enemies specialize on a *defense mechanism* rather than on the set of defended species) than in other types of interactions relying on narrower sets of mechanisms [@Forister2012].
+It can also result in the faster diversification of exploitation strategies at the upper level (in the sense that enemies specialize on a *defense mechanism* rather than on the set of defended species) than in other types of interactions relying on narrower sets of mechanisms [@for12].
 This may result in the maintenance of high strategy diversity relative to connectance in some antagonistic interactions.

 In summary, although the ecological nature of an interaction (mutualistic or antagonistic) has an impact on network structure, strategy diversity that is higher than expected by chance seems to be a conserved property in bipartite ecological networks.
-The particular position occupied by a network along a continuum of, *e.g.* connectance or nestedness, can emerge because of the life-history traits of species establishing interactions {{ref}}, and we suggest that increased attention should be given to understanding how fine- scale mechanisms at the individual or population level drive the structure of community-level networks.
+The particular position occupied by a network along a continuum of, *e.g.* connectance or nestedness, can emerge because of the life-history traits of species establishing interactions, and we suggest that increased attention should be given to understanding how fine-scale mechanisms at the individual or population level drive the structure of community-level networks.
 It is nonetheless clear that despite theoretical predictions, generalists and specialists are often found together in nature.
 Understanding this gap between predictions and observations will